 Terms of Employment:

-Nothing contained in this job description is intended to create any contractual obligations on the part of the substitute teacher or the school district.
-Substitute teachers have the right to terminate their associations with the school district, with or without reason, and the school district retains the same right.
+Nothing contained in this job description is intended to create any contractual obligations on the part of the Guest Teacher or the school district.
+Guest Teachers have the right to terminate their associations with the school district, with or without reason, and the school district retains the same right.